Lethja/Newth/Autotool/README.md

 ## Configure build system

-Run the configuration with the `./configure` script. the configuration script has several options specific to Newth:
+Run the configuration with the `./configure` script.
+The configuration script has several options specific to Newth:

 | Parameter         | Comment                                                                                                                                                                                        |
 |-------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|